-- For a new company to ship distilled spirits into North Carolina, the item must be listed or special ordered. - If the item is listed, the NCABC Warehouse will send the NEW company a packet of ABC warehouse procedures, instructions, and pallet allocations. - If the item is special ordered by an ABC Board, the item will be shipped along with the next ABC Board order once it arrives in the NCABC Warehouse.
+- For a new company to ship distilled spirits into North Carolina, the item must be listed or special ordered. - If the item is listed, the NCABC Warehouse can provide a NEW company information regarding ABC warehouse procedures, instructions, and pallet allocations. - If the item is special ordered by an ABC Board, the item will be shipped along with the next ABC Board order once it arrives in the NCABC Warehouse.